 The REIT has an NCIB which was most recently renewed on May 26, 2019.
 The NCIB remains in effect until the earlier of May 25, 2021 or the date on which the REIT has purchased an aggregate of 3.7 million class U units, representing 10% of the REIT's public float of 36.7 million class U units at the time of entering the NCIB through the facilities of the TSX.

-For the nine month period ended September 30, 2020, no class U units have been purchased and subsequently canceled under the NCIB.
+For the year ended December 31, 2020, no class U units have been purchased and subsequently canceled under the NCIB.